jnlu/copia/README.md

 ### main

-Calls the Parser and Match classes to parse the CSV files and match recipients and customers Prints multiple CSV files, one for each customer, that list compatibile recipients.
-There may be zero to mulitple potential recipients for each customer.
-If there are multiple, the recipients are listed in order of overall popularity (how many customers they can match with) then on distance (how far thehy are from the customer).
+Calls the Parser, Match, and Printer classes to parse the CSV files,  match recipients and customers, then write the CSV files.

 This method requires two arguments.
 The first is the pathname to the folder where Customers.csv and Recipients.csv are located.
 The second is the pathname to the folder where the output CSV files are to be written.